The Love of the Irish

-Archived post from “The Aroma of Bread,” first published 22 Mar 2015.
+This is an archived post from “The Aroma of Bread,” and it was first published 22 Mar 2015.

 Marie Campbell Fassbender loved her Irish heritage.
 She was proud to be Irish, and she loved St. Patrick’s day.

 As the day would near, she would gather a collection of shamrock pins, and she would keep them handy.
 If you dared attempt to leave the house, or to walk into the house without wearing green, she would hand you a pin, and expect you to wear it.